 - No water resistance

 The Nokia 2 seems like a relative of Nokia’s vintage Lumia telephones.
 It has a pull-off plastic battery cowl, curved to experience suitable, but the sides are anodized aluminum in place of plastic.

-Some telephones with metal sides manipulate to feel pretty excessive-give up in spite of plastic rears.
+Some telephones with metal sides manipulate to feel pretty excessive-give up despite plastic rears.
 The Nokia 2 doesn’t, because of the plastic’s curve and that you can sense there’s a moderate air hole below the battery cover.
 It would not have the eye-catching density of a unibody design.

 Metal edges aside, there’s nothing fancy to the Nokia 2’s hardware.
 It makes use of an unexpectedly-getting old micro USB fee socket, and there is no fingerprint scanner.
-We’re so used to rear scanners in Android telephones, a finger has reached for that non-existent panel numerous times.
+We’re so used to rear scanners in Android telephones; a finger has numerous times reached for that non-existent panel.

-The limited resolution now not a large deal
+- The limited resolution is now not a large deal

 The Nokia 2’s display screen is one of its stronger factors, even though it would not sound that properly at all on paper.
 It’s 5 inches across and has a decision of just 720p.
 The Moto G5 and Huawei P10 Lite each have 1080p displays.
 It’s not a large issue, though.
 720p still seems fairly sharp at this size, and apparent pixelation is best obvious in small fonts.

 Color and assessment are remarkably exact, giving the Nokia 2’s show a rich and strong look.
 There’s no customization of the shade profile, but it seems flawlessly nice as-is.